Martin-Chailloux/Zephyr/Documentation/docs/roadmap.md

 ### Priority

+- remove Software field from versions, find it using the component's extension with: Component.get_software() -> Optional[Software]
--  rmb in Users List does not cancel it
+- FIX: rmb in Users List does not cancel it

 - Turbine:
     - modeling build: version num + dont overwrite to build over an existing version
     - export modeling: use version num input

-    - Create basic processes for modeling -> rigging -> shot Think about pipeline details later
+    - Create processes to be able to do: modeling -> rigging -> shot
+    - rigging: build from geo and extra ingredients

-- ExportsTable:
+- better ExportsTable:
     - mvd
     - context menu

-- rigging: build from geo and extra ingredients

-- Recipes: finish required features
 - ComponentBrowser: remove work components (wait for more exports, for debug purposes)

 ---